 - Sort your belongings and decide what to throw out, what to sell or give away and what to bring home.
 This can be a big project depending on how much you’ve accumulated, so give yourself an ample amount of time.
-Things you don’t want can be advertised on online groups where the constant flux of expatriates ensures a high demand for useful items, or brought to second-hand stores.
+Things you don’t want can be advertised on online groups and sayonara sales where the constant flux of expatriates ensures a high demand for useful items or brought to second-hand stores.

-- Large garbage items (粗大ごみ/sodai gomi) will need to be taken out on specific trash days.
-Call your city’s garbage collection service to find out what day to throw your item out and how much it will cost.
+- Large garbage items (粗大ごみ, sodai gomi) will need to be taken out on specific trash days.
 You need to buy the corresponding value of stickers from the convenience store and put them on your items before leaving them out.
 You can sometimes arrange for the disposal of appliances and electronics (TVs, computers, washing machines, etc.) with consumer electronics stores like Bic Camera for a fee.
 Don’t leave your garbage to the last-minute and whenever possible try to donate instead.
 In Tokyo, ward websites have an online application process for large garbage.

 - Figure out how you’ll bring your belongings home.
 Check your airline’s baggage allowance and gauge whether or not you’ll need to pay overweight or extra luggage fees.